daos-stack/daos/NewDocs/DAOS Docker.md

 For more help on hugepages see the [Ubuntu Documentation page](https://help.ubuntu.com/community/KVM%20-%20Using%20Hugepages)

 ### Starting the Docker Container
-Now we need to start the docker container by invoking "docker run" command
+Now we need to start the docker container by invoking the "docker run" command

 `sudo docker run -it -d --privileged --cap-add=ALL --name server -v /dev/hugepages:/dev/hugepages daos`